Marine Cargo Insurance

 Why LSPs Offer Cargo Insurance to their Clients

-As a logistics service provider, you have the opportunity to offer your clients this important coverage on each and every shipment.
+As a logistics service provider, you have the opportunity to offer your clients this important cargo insurance coverage on each and every shipment.
 It’s a critical value add service that benefits both you and your clients.
-Taking the time to offer to place cargo insurance on shipments demonstrate your best in class professionalism and that you are operating as a true partner by explaining the financial risks inherent in transit and the best remedy for recovery.
+Taking the time to offer to place cargo insurance on shipments demonstrates your best in class professionalism and that you are operating as a true partner by explaining the financial risks inherent in transit and the best remedy for recovery.

 How to Select the Right Cargo Insurance Broker

 There are many insurance agencies offering cargo insurance, but few specializing in logistics and supply chain.
-Partnering with a specialty insurance broker ensures you are securing the right coverage for your clients.
+Partnering with a specialty cargo insurance broker ensures you are securing the right coverage for your clients.